 This was our last stop at the Marble Mountains.
 The highlight of Lin Ung pagoda is the 30 meters high Xa Loi tower dating back to 1997.

 From the gate, you can enjoy the serene ocean view.
-The premises around this pagoda has over 200 statues of Buddha and dragons amid beautiful gardens and a fountain.
+Above all, the premises around this pagoda has over 200 statues of Buddha and dragons amid beautiful gardens and a fountain.

 Did you know?